Frozen Shoulder and Shoulder Injuries

 Rotator cuff tendinitis or shoulder trauma often produce pain and stifness in surrounding muscles including deltoid, pectoral, supraspinatus, infraspinatus, trapezius and rhomboids and intercostal muscles.

-Diagnosis is made using specialist orthopaedic and neurological examination and tests and using our 2017 high-definition diagnostic digital x-rays of the shoulder or our 2017 diagnostic Ultrasound at Sayer Clinic: Kensington.
+Diagnosis is made using specialist orthopaedic and neurological examination and tests (and if necessary our 2017 high-definition diagnostic digital x-ray or diagnostic ultrasound) at Sayer Clinic: Kensington.

 We use gentle and very specific joint manipulation and mobilisation and massage, ultrasound or acupuncture to encourage blood flow, restore mobility and healing.

-Our world-class expert Japanese Acupuncture and Shiatsu specialists Nobue Imai, Ayako Kato and Chifumi Fukui and our excellent MSc Masters specialist physiotherapists treat painful muscle-skeletal shoulder conditions using manual therapy and rehabilitation, medical acupuncture, or dry needling where we stimulate very precise points relating to specific muscles and tendon attachments to stimulate healing.
+Our expert Japanese Acupuncture and Shiatsu specialists Nobue Imai, Ayako Kato, Chifumi Fukui and Yuki Nishikubo and our MSc Masters specialist physiotherapists treat painful muscle-skeletal shoulder conditions using manual therapy and rehabilitation, medical acupuncture, or dry needling where we stimulate very precise points relating to specific muscles and tendon attachments to stimulate healing.